 Youth Entrepreneurship Challenge

-Douglas County, in association with the Network Kansas E-Community Partnership, is proud to support the Youth Entrepreneurship Challenge (YEC) program.
+Douglas County, in partnership with Network Kansas and the Lawrence Chamber of Commerce, is proud to support the Youth Entrepreneurship Challenge (YEC) program.
 Douglas County is one of many communities across Kansas to host a locally organized event designed to give junior and high school age students a hands-on entrepreneurship experience.

-The annual competition consists of students preparing a written business plan or executive summary, a “trade show” booth, and an elevator pitch or presentation.
-Students compete against each other for $3,500 in prize money.
-The students’ work is judged by local entrepreneurs, public sector partners, teachers, and other adults.
+The annual competition consists of students preparing a written business plan, an executive summary, an elevator speech, a formal presentation and trade show display.
+Students compete against each other for $3,000 in prize money.
+The students’ work is judged by local entrepreneurs, teachers and community leaders.
+During past competitions, students have pitched businesses that offer swimming lessons, resale clothing, jewelry, baked goods and pet sitting.

 The 2017/2018 school year was the first year Douglas County brought this competition to the community with a goal of exposing Douglas County high school students to entrepreneurship.
 The annual Network Kansas YEC series culminates in a statewide championship, where the top students from each local competition face off against each other for prize money and other honors.
 The statewide championship is typically held in April at Kansas State University.